Mayans I

 FAQ

 From the current Age's technology deck.
-You draw from whichever Age the game is currently in.

 Can I spend 6 resources to reduce the product cost by 2 when researching one technology?